 For “unsubsidized” loan, you are responsible for all of the interest accrued from the time the loan is disbursed until it is paid off in full.
 The interest may be deferred throughout enrollment and added to the loan principal upon graduation.

-Stafford loans are available to undergraduate, graduate, and professional students who meet the following conditions:
+While not everyone is eligible for “subsidized loans”, unsubsidized loans are available to all borrowers — undergraduate, graduate, and professional students, who meet the following conditions:

 - Submission of FAFSA or Free Application for Federal Student Aid

 - Be enrolled or plan to enroll at least half time in an eligible participating institution

 - Be registered with the Selective Service (for males ages 18 to 25)

 - Not in default on any existing federal student loans